shliamb/Telegram-bot-ChatGPT-OpenAI/README.md

 4. Openai 1.11.1
 5. SQLAlchemy 2.0.25
 6. WalletPay 1.3.1
-7. YooMoney 0.1.0
 , etc.

 ## How it works
 - The database is based on PostgreSQL, it works asynchronously, in a docker container.
 Working with the database via SQLAlchemy.
 The database stores the basic data and user settings, the account.
 Statistics of expenses that the client can download through the bot settings.
 The RUB - USD exchange rate is also stored in the database.
 It is updated once a day via the central bank's server.
 Also, in the database cell for each user, correspondence with ChatGPT is stored for the selected period in order for the chat to have a communication context.
 You can delete this function or set the desired time in the bot settings.

-- At the moment, you can top up your balance by paying with a card via Yoomoney, paying via WALLET PAY, or transferring crypts.
+- At the moment, you can top up your balance by paying via WALLET PAY, or transferring crypts.

 - Once a day, the database is saved to a folder on the server.